 Additional functionality has been built into the Wi-Fi Terminus to enhance the data logging feature.
 There are commands to save all data, even if there is no network issue.
 The rate at which the data is saved is controlled in the same way as when it is saving only unsuccessful transmissions.
 A command to force a log dump over the configured IP/Port is available in this mode, as well as a command to erase the entire log.
 Because the data is saving continuously to the flash memory, a dump of the flash memory will not occur automatically.
 The user must tell the unit to dump its memory.
 As the log becomes full, the oldest data is erased and overwritten with the newest data.
 If the device is powered down with data in its memory, it will recover the beginning and end of the lost data when it is powered on again.
-New data will be saved in a continuous fashion right after the newest data in memory.
+New data will saved in a continuous fashion right after the newest data in memory.
 If no data is in memory when the dump command is given, an internal flag in volatile RAM will remain set until the first data bytes are stored in memory.
 The unit will then attempt to send out this data.
-Since this is a volatile flag, it will not remain set following a power cycle, but is preserved during standby.
+Since this is a volatile flag, it will not remain set following a power cycle.

 After a data log is sent out, the ASCII characters "log complete" will be sent out at the end of the transmission, signaling that all of the data has been retrieved from memory.
 At that point, the flash memory is given the command to erase the data log.
 Erases are done in the spare time of the system, and a full log erase can take up to 2 minutes, although typical time is about 1 minute.
 New data will still be saved to memory during the log erase.
 If a unit is powered off during the erase cycle, it will not continue to erase on the next power up.
 Instead, the new data being stored into the flash will be appended to whatever data remained in memory.
-If the NT-220LT has started the memory erase, it will finish the erase before entering standby mode.